kfahn22/L-System-Pattern-Generator/instructions.md

 <!-- IMAGE-LIST:END -->

-There is an larger number of shapes in the Update_Lsystem_expanded file.
+There are a larger number of shapes in the Update_Lsystem_expanded file.

 ## Palettes